Diagonalizing the Ricci Tensor: Instantaneous behaviour of Grove-Ziller metrics under Ricci flow

 By regularity of $f_2$, $({f_2})_{rrt} = (({f_2})_t)_{rr}$ which we can compute by twice differentiating with respect to $r$ the equation in \ref{eq:RFcohom1} corresponding to $f_2$.
 We compute this derivative at $t=0$ (i.e. for the metric $\ggz$) and for $r>0$ close to $0$.
 As a result, $f_i = c$ for $i>1$, for some constant $c$.
 Hence $({f_i})_r = ({f_i})_{rr} = 0$ for each $i>1$, so the expression for $({f_2})_t$ in a neighborhood of $r=0$ reduces to

-Summands where neither of $j$, $k$ is $1$ vanish because of the condition that $f_i = c$ for all $i>1$.
-Also, without loss of generality we have assumed that $3$ is the unique index $j$ such that $\gamma_{1j}^2 = \gamma_{j1}^2$ is non-zero.
+Without loss of generality we have assumed that $3$ is the unique index $j$ such that $\gamma_{1j}^2 = \gamma_{j1}^2$ is non-zero.
 That there is only one such index follows from the fact that $\{E_{ij}\}$ is a nice basis.
-If the basis is not nice then there will be additional summands of the same form as the second and third summand in the above expression, with $3$ replaced by the suitable index $j$ for which $\gamma_{1j}^2 = \gamma_{j1}^2$ is non-zero.
+(If the basis is not nice then there will be additional summands of the same form as the second and third summand in the above expression, with $3$ replaced by the suitable index $j$ for which $\gamma_{1j}^2 = -\gamma_{j1}^2$ is non-zero.)
 Therefore,

 By the smoothness conditions at a singular orbit, $f_1(r=0) = ({f_1})_{rr}(r=0) = 0$ and $({f_1})_r(r=0) = a$ for some $a \in \Z_+$.
 Therefore for small enough $r>0$, $({f_1})_r^2 + f_1({f_1})_{rr}>0$, hence $({f_2})_{trr}>0$ and $\frac{\dd}{\dd t}\sec(\mu(r))\big|_{t=0}<0$.
 We conclude that for small enough $t>0$, $\sec_{\g(t)}(\mu(r))<0$. \end{proof}